Matteljay/clipcommander/README.md

 It is easy to daemonize ClipCommander.
 That means it can run silently in the background.
 It can pop up only when the clipboard selection is matched against one of the user defined conditions.
-To accomplish this daemon/hidden modus, enable this in the app's options (see screenshot above).
+To accomplish this hidden modus, enable the option in the app (see screenshot above).

+When in hidden modus, you can force showing the GUI by selecting the text **!showyourself**

-Also, to make ClipCommander start at system boot, simply add this app to the **Startup Applications** list on your desktop (e.g. Cinnamon).
+To make ClipCommander start at system boot, simply add this app to the **Startup Applications** list on your desktop (e.g. Cinnamon).

+## How to launch

+When finished, the shortcut icon can be found from your menu-bar in the **Office** category.
+If the icon does not show up, you may need to restart your desktop.
+Alternatively, open your graphical user terminal and type **clipcommander.py**

 ## For developers, hackers and testers